- Why is cardio exercise necessary for BJJ fighters?

 There is no harm to joints as compared to other exercises as this is gentle to your joints.
 This is also the best exercise for new BJJ fighters, especially for those who are overweight and want to cut some extra pounds.

-Swimming is good to improve your breathing as you swim in the water, your breathing pattern changes, and sometimes you have to hold your breath underwater which ultimately pushes the stomach to catch more breath in the lungs.
+Swimming is good for improving your breathing.
+When you swim in the water, your breathing pattern changes, and sometimes you have to hold your breath underwater, which makes the stomach work harder to catch more air in the lungs.

 Conclusion